-The employer may engage an agent or adviser to help handle an HMRC employer compliance check.
-This guidance note considers that engagement predominantly from the point of view of the agent.
-The agent’s role is usually to ensure that the employer, within the bounds of ethical and legal constraints, gets as good a deal as possible in resolving any issues that the compliance check identifies.
+If the employer engages an agent or adviser to help handle an HMRC employer compliance check, the agents’ role is usually to ensure that the employer, within the bounds of ethical and legal constraints, gets as good a deal as possible in resolving any issues that the compliance check identifies.

 It is worth remembering that agents have to balance the following, possibly competing, requirements:

 Agents who are members of professional bodies generally have their own guidance on the need for specific, agreed terms on which they are engaged to act for the employer in connection with an employer compliance check.
-As employer compliance checks are not part of a recurring compliance cycle, the existing engagement letter may not cover work connected with the compliance check.
+Because employer compliance checks are not part of a recurring compliance cycle, the existing engagement letter may not cover work connected with the compliance check.
 Throughout the conduct of an employer compliance check, the agent should take care to act within the authority of terms of the engagement

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.